Pierre-Lannoy/wp-decalog/readme.txt

 6. Trace Details in Internal Viewer
 7. Live Events with In-browser Console
-8. Events & Traces Seen in Grafana (example of external service) ç.
-Metrics Seen in InfluxDB (example of external service)
+8. Events & Traces Seen in Grafana (example of external service)
+9. Metrics Seen in InfluxDB (example of external service)